 Keep reading after this ad!
 This site costs money to keep up.
 The only way it pays for itself is shopping referrals.
 If you appreciate the info here, please click thru one of my Amazon ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going.
 Gold Prospecting on AMAZON

 Interested in more sites?
-Check out the dozens described on this website by going here or take it up to the next level with the 186 sites carefully described in my book.
+Check out the dozens described on this website by going here or take it up to the next level with over 450 sites carefully described in my books.

 Interested in prospecting in Utah?
 Try this awesome book by Alan Chenworth (here).